IGJoshua/sotygeha/README.md

     lo broda be lo brode bei lo brodi -> lo brode be lo brode ku be lo brodi

-The selma'o named "BEI" does not disappear from sotyge'a; the old "bei" is reassigned to "bei'e", an experimental cmavo which attaches a string of sumti of any length to a selbri, terminated by be'o.
+Optionally, one can instead use "bei'e", an experimental cmavo which attaches a string of sumti of any length to a selbri, terminated by be'o.
 This is in order to prevent the need for too much ku.

-    lo broda be lo brode ku be lo brodi = lo broda bei(=bei'e) lo brode lo brodi [be'o]
+    lo broda be lo brode ku be lo brodi = lo broda bei'e lo brode lo brodi [be'o]